program

 Kills the running program

 Use this proc to kill the program.
 Designed to be implemented by each program if it requires on-quit logic, such as the NTNRC client.
-Arguments:
+Args:

 on_start